Will this help my horse with other issues as well or is it just for head injuries and compressions?

 Another great advantage of regular bodywork is that the therapist/bodyworker can monitor your horse's soft tissues as your training or other circumstances change.
 This way problems can be caught really early.

-What is a good starting age for equine bodywork?
+What is a good starting age of horses to receive equine bodywork?

 The younger the better.
 The sooner the young horse gets used to kind and gentle touch the easier they adjust to the demands we put on them and the equipment we use.
 Also, starting out young means the we can get a baseline in regards to how the soft tissues work best and feel when they are at their healthiest.
 This is an important tool when more intense training starts and muscles, ligaments and tendons tighten.